spitbol/x64/README.md

-# Unix SPITBOL V4.0 (July 2017)
+# Unix SPITBOL V4.0a (Feburary 2023)

 SPITBOL is an extremely high performance implementation of the SNOBOL4 language that brings raw power and speed to non-numeric computation.

-SPITBOL V4.0 is currently only available for 64-bit x86_64 processors running Unix.
+SPITBOL V4.0a is currently only available for 64-bit x86_64 processors running Unix.

 The latest version of SPITBOL V4.0 can be found at [github.com/spitbol/x64](http://github.com/spitbol/x64).

-Address comments, suggestions, and bug reports to `spitbol@fastmail.com`.
+For comments, suggestions, and bug reports please open an issue in the github repository.

 ## Language Changes

+Version 4.0a contains minor bug fixes and clarifications

 Version 4.0 differs from previous versions of SPITBOL as follows:

 *   The initial value of &ANCHOR is one, not null as in prior versions.

-*   The initial value of &TERM is one, not null as in prior versions.
+*   The initial value of &TRIM is one, not null as in prior versions.

-*   The initial value of &CASE is zero, not one as in prior versions.

-The manual has always suggested setting &ANCHOR and &TERM to non-null values for more efficient searching.
+The manual has always suggested setting &ANCHOR and &TRIM to non-null values for more efficient searching.

 Prior versions also folded cases by default, so that variables differing only in case, such as 'Var' and 'VAR' were treated as the same variable.
 Though this may have made sense when lower case terminals and printers were just coming into use, those days are long gone.

+The compiler option '-F' will enable folded cases (&CASE set to one).

 ## Known Problems and Limitations